 When buying a physical commodity like gold, the risk of ending up with counterfeit bullion is a very real one which can have devastating financial consequences.
 Avoid purchasing gold online, even from websites which appear to be legitimate.
 Before buying gold from a private individual, have it appraised by a qualified, independent specialist.

 Swiss banks are a safe solution for gold purchases, but not all banks sell gold.
-Alternatively, you can also safely buy gold from reputable independent gold dealers like Degussa, which has outlets in Zurich and Geneva.
+Alternatively, you can also safely buy gold from reputable independent gold dealers like Degussa, Pro Aurum and Philoro, among others.

 6. Buy bulk